Phongsali: trekking in the very remote far North

 In this region, trekkers don’t usually get their own hut to sleep in, as they do elsewhere in Laos – you sleep in a family hut alongside a few dozen extended family members, with the men smoking opium and talking loudly late into the night, the babies crying, and of course as all over Laos, the roosters crowing from 3 AM.
 A fire usually burns in the middle of the hut, often with no chimney, the fire smoke mixing with the opium vapours.
 So don’t expect to sleep if you do overnight treks here, but it will be truly authentic.

-I am told that the Tourist Office has now re-opened and is offering a wde range of tours again (that wasn’t the case in February 2023 when I was there).
-In addition, Phongsaly Travel offers tours — they arebased in the comfortable and inexpensive Villa Amazing Maison Guesthouse in the centre of town, WhatsApp: +856 20 9222 3115.
+I am told that the Tourist Office has now re-opened and is offering a wde range of tours again (that wasn’t the case during my February 2023 visit).
+In addition, Phongsaly Travel offers tours — they are based in the comfortable and inexpensive Villa Amazing Maison Guesthouse in the centre of town, WhatsApp: +856 20 9222 3115.
 The easiest, shortest tour (half a day) goes to a 400-year-old tea plantation.
-The plantation is scenic but the adjacent town is very modern, and not really what you came so far to see.
+The plantation is scenic but the adjacent town is very modern, and not what you came so far to see.
 The more interesting tours to much more athentic villages can be done in one day, but 2 days + 1 night is better.
 Spending more than one sleepless night in traditional Akha family homes would get exhausting.

 In Phongsaly town, the Ethnic Museum that your pre-Covid guidebook highly recommends hadn’t reopened post-Covid as of February 2023, but maybe it has now.
-The Tourist Office isn’t manned, but you can open the unlocked door and grab some outdated brochures.
 The walk from town up to the Phu Fa sunset overlook is well worth it, as is strolling the alleys and Yunnanese architecture of the Old Town.

 Restaurants in Phongsaly are very limited.
 Faenmai Food and Drink by the pond is probably your best bet, though the extremely loud karaoke music is annoying if you want to hold a conversation.
 The town market (labelled in both English and Lao on Google Maps) is good for fresh produce.